thebetioplane/osuReplayEditorV3_SRC/distro_aux/README.md

 # Download

-You can find all the downloads on the [releases page](https://github.com/thebetioplane/osuReplayEditorV3/releases)
+You can find all the downloads on the [tags page](https://github.com/thebetioplane/osuReplayEditorV3/tags)

 Or use this direct link to .zip file: https://github.com/thebetioplane/osuReplayEditorV3/archive/beta.zip